Primary tabs

 Although the course is a research degree, PhD students are entitled to attend lecture courses within the Department.
 They should discuss with their supervisors which courses would be most beneficial to their research.

-All doctoral research takes place in University of Cambridge facilities.
+All doctoral research takes place in University of Cambridge facilities for the duration of the degree.
 However, the Department and its supervisors have strong links to other institutions both in the UK and around the world.
-After their first year, students may, therefore, apply for permission to undertake research in other institutions for extended periods of time.
+After their first year, students may, therefore, apply for permission to undertake a period of essential research in another institution.
 All necessary practical arrangements are the responsibility of students and their supervisors.

 One to one supervision | Students will be part of a research group, with which they will usually have daily contact.
 In addition, students will have at least eight one-to-one meetings with their principal supervisors annually.
 The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision. |